Share this page with social media websites

 |FOR IMMEDIATE RELEASE

-Adult Protective Services (APS), a division of the Department of Family and Protective Services (DFPS), is partnering with banks and other groups to educate the public about financial exploitation of the elderly and people with disabilities.
+Adult Protective Services (APS), a division of the Texas Department of Family and Protective Services, is urging all Texans to make it their business to protect the elderly and people with disabilities from financial exploitation.

 - Sudden changes in bank accounts or banking practices.

-- Unexplained or unexpected withdrawals of large sums of money.
+- Unexplained or unexpected withdrawal of large sums of money.

 - Adding names to an elderly or disabled person's bank signature card.